 If the Operation Execution Time is given in the request, the Hosting CSE should perform the following procedures at the time and shall not perform the procedures before the time.

-A new resource shall be created and correlated to the addressed and existing parent resource.
-As the result of the resource creation, the lastModifiedTime attribute of the parent resource shall be set to the same value as the creationTime attribute of the created resource.
-The following rules shall be applied.
+A new resource shall be created with the lastModifiedTime attribute of the resource set to the same value as the creationTime attribute of the resource.

 The structured resource identifier of the created resource shall be the identifier of its parent resource with the resourceName appended. (e.g. myCSE/myContainer, for an application resource with resourceName "myContainer" created in the parent resource myCSE).